top of page

 Again, the playgrounds here just look like incredible fun to us bumbling adults, but if they make Penelope stronger, safer, and better-prepared to deal with risk, we'll take that, too.

 Playgrounds are, of course, only part of the outdoor advantages here.
-We are able to run, hike, and bike all the time.
-We can see the Swiss Alps from our street.
-It's extremely safe and an overall healthy existence.
+We are able to run, hike, and bike all the time, and we can see the Swiss Alps from our street.

 The other farther away more 'exotic' places we lived had lengthy transitional periods during which time our corporate overlords smoothed certain things out and provided this or that sort of assistance.